snprajwal/nextleveldb/README.md

 |Row|Key-value pair|

 # Basic features
-* Provide CRUD operations using keywords CREATE, VIEW, UPDATE, DELETE
+* Provide CRUD operations using keywords CREATE, LIST, UPDATE, DELETE
-* End every command with a semicolon so that it's easy for us to process it
 * (Idea) Provide feature to dump a document with EXPORT and import it with... (you guessed it right) IMPORT
 * (Idea) Enforce specific data types for key and value (like SQL field data types)